MARY JO BARRETT, MSW

 Linda Stone Fish, M.S.W., Ph.D., is the David B. Falk Endowed Professor of Marriage and Family Therapy at Syracuse University and the author of Nurturing Queer Youth.

 Financial: Linda Stone Fish is in private practice.
 She is a David B. Falk Endowed Professor at Syracuse University.
+She has no relevant financial relationships with ineligible organizations.

 Non-financial: Linda Stone Fish is a member of the American Family Therapy Association.